mailcow/mailcow-dockerized-docs/docs/post_installation/firststeps-logging.en.md

 ### Logging drivers

-#### Via docker compose.override.yml
+#### Via docker-compose.override.yml

 Here is the good news: Since Docker has some great logging drivers, you can integrate mailcow: dockerized into your existing logging environment with ease.

-Create a `docker compose.override.yml` and add, for example, this block to use the "gelf" logging plugin for `postfix-mailcow`:
+Create a `docker-compose.override.yml` and add, for example, this block to use the "gelf" logging plugin for `postfix-mailcow`:

 ```
 version: '2.1'